Pinchos

 Each cube has a charred, slightly crusty edge giving way to juicy, garlicky meat, with the basting sauce adding a sticky-sweet or sharp garlic finish.
 The bread on the tip is the prize: soaked in smoky drippings and lightly toasted, it is the best bite on the stick.

-The acidic vinegar-and-lime marinade tenderizes the meat and seasons it deeply, while the high heat of charcoal sears the exterior for Maillard char and smoky flavor.
-Basting with sugar-containing sauce only at the end prevents burning while building a caramelized glaze on the already-cooked surface.
+The acidic adobo-and-vinegar marinade — with citrus or lime — tenderizes the meat and seasons it deeply, while the high heat of charcoal sears the exterior for Maillard char and smoky flavor.
+Basting with a sugar-containing sauce only at the end prevents burning while building a caramelized glaze on the already-cooked surface.

 Variations